CAC Reader Not Working on Windows 11 — Fix

 - Right-click the Start button and select Device Manager.

-- Expand the Smart card readers category.
-If your reader shows up here with a yellow warning triangle, that’s your problem identified.
+- Expand Smart card readers.
+If your reader shows up here with a yellow warning triangle, that’s your problem identified right there.

-- If you don’t see it under Smart card readers, expand Universal Serial Bus controllers and look for an unknown device or something that appeared when you plugged in the reader.
+- If you don’t see it under Smart card readers, expand Universal Serial Bus controllers and look for an unknown device that appeared when you plugged in the reader.

 - Right-click the reader entry and select Update driver.